One does not realise how beautiful South Africa is until you’ve seen the rest of the world.

 “One of the most striking things is how integrated the world has become.
 What happens in Washington affects what happens in China and what happens in China affects nearly all countries.
 Decisions made in Boston by the largest US asset managers affect countries like Turkey and South Africa fundamentally.

 “It would be very dangerous if everyone should start thinking of ‘me first’—America first, China first, the UK first, and so on.
-We are definitely at a turning point in terms of global thinking, and it will be very important which decision we make in the coming years.
+We are definitely at a turning point in terms of global thinking, and it will be very important what decision we make in the coming years.
 This is very much top of mind here in the business community in New York and will definitely affect South Africa going forward.”

 Away from his demanding corporate career, he enjoys a life of culture with his husband, Francois, in and around New York.